SamuelLarkin/LizzyConversion/TMXProcessing.md

 ## The TMX file format

 This section describes how to process a TMX file to extract corpora in a format usable by PORTAGE shared for training or testing.
-TMX stands for Translation Memory Xchange format; it is the standard format for exporting data from a translation memory: see https://www.gala-global.org/resources/industry-standards!GALAIndustryStandards.
-Along with a fair amount of mark-up information, a TMX file contains sentences in one language (the source language) in parallel with their translations in one or more other language(s) (the target language(s)).
+TMX stands for Translation Memory Xchange format; it is the standard format for exporting data from a translation memory: see [GALAIndustryStandards.](https://www.gala-global.org/resources/industry-standards.md) Along with a fair amount of mark-up information, a TMX file contains sentences in one language (the source language) in parallel with their translations in one or more other language(s) (the target language(s)).

 By contrast, PORTAGE shared requires all source-language sentences to be in one file and all target-language sentences to be in another.
 Only one target language is allowed.
 The two files must be line-aligned, with one  sentence or segment per line, preferably in UTF-8 (UTF-16 is not supported).

-Once you've extracted a parallel corpus from your TMX file, see PORTAGE_sharedTextProcessing!_TextProcessing for the rest of the processing pipeline.
+Once you've extracted a parallel corpus from your TMX file, see [TextProcessing](PORTAGE_sharedTextProcessing.md) for the rest of the processing pipeline.

 ## Extracting your parallel corpora